ajakaja/ajakaja.github.io/_posts/2017-01-17-productivity.md

 ---
 layout: blog
-title: "Day 3: Notes on Habits and Discipline"
+title: "Notes on Habits and Discipline"
 ---

-I want to blog every day, now, as promised.
+I'd like to be able to work on this blog every day.
 I also already wanted to 'work' every day, and I've felt that way for at least a year (probably more like 8).
 It never sticks, because doing that *isn't me* -- in a sense.
 But in what sense?
 Can it be changed?

 <!--more-->